 The Fiber Laser can only cut through very thin gauge metals.
 We've had success at cutting up to 0.012" (.30 mm) thick metals.

 Yes, by using the polished mark settings for bare metal, the black oxide color will be removed to expose the lighter native metal color.

 Let's find out!
-Fill out our request form to receive a brochure, DVD demo and samples.
+Fill out our request form to receive a brochure and samples.
 Or contact our Applications Lab to get started testing your materials.